NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Path Browser/Get Saved Paths API.md

 # Path Browser Management API Design

 ## ***GET*** /V1/CMDB/PathBrowser/Paths
-Using this API call to get saved paths from Path Browser.
+This API is used call to saved paths from Path Browser.
+This information can also be viewed from Application Manager in NetBrain.

 ## Detail Information

 > **Title** : Get Saved Paths API<br>

-> **Version** : 07/12/2022
+> **Version** : 06/13/2025

 > **API Server URL** : http(s):// IP address of your NetBrain Web API Server /ServicesAPI/V1/CMDB/PathBrowser/Paths